nightkr/flickboard/README.md

 ## How do I install it?

+Release builds are available from [GitHub Releases](https://github.com/nightkr/flickboard/releases).

-There are currently no binary builds.
-You need to build it yourself, by running the following on a computer that is connected to your phone:
+You can also build it yourself, by running the following on a computer that is connected to your
+phone:

 ```bash
 $ ./gradlew installDebug